Library of Congress - Enhanced view.

 Caroline County Land Books / Alterations 1782 - 1798

-There were two men with families who lived in Caroline Count
+There were two men named William Eubank, with families, who lived in Caroline County in 1782-1798.

 1787 William Eubank owned 225 acres in Nicholas Long's District - north of Mattaponi River (Drysdale area) William Eubank owned 122 acres in George Terrell's District - south of Mattaponi River (St. Margt's area)